DanielAbreuAcosta/Ecu_bat_micro/README.md

-# Bioinformatics Pipeline for UTI Pathogen
+# Bioinformatics Pipeline for Bat Pathogens

 **DISCLAIMER: this code is nowhere near finished**

-*Identification from Host-Depleted Nanopore Sequencing Data (Optimized for bacterial detection in bat urinary samples/tissues relevant to UTI-causing pathogens)*
+*Identification from Host-Depleted Nanopore Sequencing Data (Optimized for bacterial detection of known human pathogens in bat tissues).*

-*Using an Apple Silicon Macbook (M2 chip), some of this code will still work in other operating systems, especially the Python code.
-Most, if not all, of the installation steps won't work on other OS*
+*Done using an Apple Silicon Macbook (M2 chip), some of this code will still work in other operating systems, especially the Python code.
+Most, if not all, of the installation steps won't work on other OS.*

 ## Step 0: Installations

 ### Dorado

+A basecalling algorithm developed by ONT for decoding the raw electrical signals produced from sequencing, and translating them into nucleotide sequences.
+It also outputs a quality score for each base, which will be used later.

 1. To download the latest version of Dorado, go to <https://nanoporetech.com/software/other/dorado> and select your operating system.
 If you don't have an account with ONT, you'll be prompted to create one before installing.